 Sexual Frustration in a Relationship: How to End the Problem

-We can all feel sexually frustrated for many reasons.
-Yet how we deal with sexual frustration in a relationship via our actions will determine whether the sexual frustration problem is short or long lived.
 In some instances, sexual frustration can become a catalyst to bring a couple closer together.
 However, in many cases sexual frustration experienced by one or both partners is an ongoing burden that continues to undermine their relationship long-term.

 What is the underlying cause of sexual frustration?